 HOW DANGEROUS IS THE INSTALLATION PROCEDURE OF THE DEVICE?

 Implantation of stimulators is considered a minor surgical intervention and is performed in a specially equipped operating room under X-ray control.
 The entire procedure is performed exclusively under local anesthesia (the skin area where the stimulator body is installed is anesthetized).

 The body of the stimulant is placed subcutaneously on the chest to the left, forming a bed of subcutaneous fat.
 After the vein is separated, through which the electrodes under the control of the X-ray are conducted into the chambers of the heart, where they are fixed (often the intervention is carried out through the lateral subcutaneous vein of the arm).
 After the fixation of the electrodes is completed, the electrodes are connected to the device and the sensitivity of the stimulator is checked, after which the wound is sutured.
 The whole procedure takes no more than an hour.
 The risk of complications after the implantation procedure is no more than 5%.

 HOW DOES THE PATIENT’S LIFESTYLE CHANGE AFTER IMPLANTATION PROCEDURE?

 Patients who underwent stimulator implantation will have to visit their arrhythmologist once a week after the procedure to evaluate the device performance.
 For at least 3 months, any physical strain on the upper extremity belt is strictly contraindicated.
 Patients are forbidden sharp movements by hands and lifting weights.
+In addition, for the normal operation of the device, each patient who has undergone the installation of an artificial cardiostimulator must adhere to certain rules:

-• avoid exposure to electric current;
+• Avoid exposure to electric current;

-• the presence of a stimulant is an absolute contraindication to MRI;
+• The presence of a stimulant is an absolute contraindication to MRI;

 • Contraindicated cosmetology procedures associated with electrical impact;